checklist / moving

 Moving to a new state: what happens to health insurance?Adds article-level context for state moves and official routing checks.

-Moving coverage checkerHelps users organize move-related coverage questions without storing inputs.
+Moving coverage checkerHelps readers organize move-related coverage questions without storing inputs.

-2026 state Marketplace routing source mapSummarizes official route families and state-specific caveats.
+2026 state Marketplace routing source mapSummarizes official route families, state marketplace categories, HealthCare.gov routing, and state-specific caveats that matter when a move changes the route you should use.

-State marketplace routesIndex of state pages that have enough source-backed route context to publish.
+State marketplace routesIndex of state pages that have enough official route context to publish.

 Sources